 Are Sweet Potatoes Good for Fatty Liver?

-But after doing extra research, I found out that Sweet Potatoes are actually very similar to regular potatoes in terms of carbs (around 20% carbs).
-They also have a lot of vitamins and minerals – in some cases more than regular potatoes.
+Sweet Potatoes are very similar to regular potatoes in terms of carbs (around 20%).
+They also have a lot of vitamins and minerals – in some cases, more than regular potatoes.
+You can check the full nutritional values and more about their health benefits over at Healthline.

 But the conclusion would be that yes, you can also eat sweet potatoes if you have a fatty liver.
-Eat them in moderation and don’t add the stuff we usually add when cooking them like extra sugary things or extra fat.
+Eat them in moderation and don’t add the stuff we usually add when cooking them, like extra sugary things or extra fat.

 Basically, treat Sweet Potatoes just as you would treat regular ones.
 This also means that if you had your portion of regular potatoes this week, you should wait until next week if you feel like having Sweet Potatoes.
 Don’t treat them as two different things.